kent-map/kent/theatre/canterbury-theatre.md

 [John Lyly](/16c/16c-lyly-biography/) (c.1553-1606), whose father owned the 'Splayed Eagle' near Canterbury Cathedral, may have been born in the city.
 He ran the first theatre in Blackfriars, London and was known for his euphuistic style, which was emulated by another Canterbury playwright, Stephen Gosson (1554-1624), who was christened in St.George’s parish.
 None of Gosson's plays survive, but he later became vehemently opposed to the theatre, writing ‘The School Of Abuse, Conteining a pleasant invective against Poets, Pipers, Plaiers, Jesters and such like Caterpillars of a Commonwealth’ in 1579.
 In it he argued that the theatre ‘fostered social evils’ and that 'every Wanton and his paramour, every man and his Mistresse, every John and his Joan, every knave and his queane' were corrupted there on the Sabbath.

 Strolling or Wandering Players, considered ‘vagabonds’ by law, and without patronage from a noblemen or royalty, toured fairgrounds and race meetings presenting a mixture of acrobatics, drama and songs.
-Sometimes, these players were paid not to perform, as the Burghmote book in 1595 notes:
+The Burghmote book in 1595 notes:
 <br><br>
 “....there shall not be any playes enterludes tragedies or comedies be played or players suffered to playe within this Cittie on any Sabaothe days nor above twoe dayes together at any tyme.”
 <br><br>